Soviet Armed Forces: The end of the Soviet Union

-From 1985 to 1991, the new leader of the Soviet Union, Mikhail Gorbachev, attempted to reduce the strain the Army placed on economic demands.
+From 1985 to 1991, the new leader of the Soviet Union, Mikhail Gorbachev, attempted to reduce the military strain on the economy.
 His government slowly reduced the size of the army.
 By 1989 Soviet troops were leaving their Warsaw Pact neighbors to fend for themselves.
 That same year Soviet forces left Afghanistan.
 By the end of 1990, the entire Eastern Bloc had collapsed in the wake of democratic revolutions.
 As a result, Soviet citizens quickly began to turn against the Soviet government as well.
 As the Soviet Union moved towards disintegration, the reduced military was rendered feeble and ineffective and could no longer prop up the ailing Soviet government.
 The military got involved in trying to suppress conflicts and unrest in Central Asia and the Caucasus but it often proved incapable of restoring peace and order.
 On April 9, 1989, the army, together with MVD units, massacred about 190 demonstrators in Tbilisi in Georgia.
 The next major crisis occurred in Azerbaijan, when the Soviet army forcibly entered Baku on January 19–20, 1990, removing the rebellious republic government and allegedly killing hundreds of civilians in the process.
 On January 13, 1991, Soviet forces stormed the State Radio and Television Building and the television retranslation tower in Vilnius, Lithuania, both under opposition control, killing 14 people and injuring 700.
 This action was perceived by many as heavy-handed and achieved little.